 \subsection{Case Study: Defects4j: Can benchmark minimization tell us about the evolution of LLMs' skill on program repair?}

-Defects4J is a benchmark of \cite{repairbench} and measures the abilities of LLMs to do program repair.
-To evaluate the evolution of the skills of LLMs, here, the variants, we plot on \autoref{fig:defects4j} the different data points of Kendall with respect to the cost ratio for our methods.
-The Kendall is measured on the full dataset, that is, with all LLMs.
+RepairBench from Silva and Montperrus~\cite{repairbench} is based on Defects4J~\cite{defects4j} to measure the program repair capabilities of LLMs.
+To evaluate the evolution of the skills of LLMs, here, the variants, we plot on \autoref{fig:defects4j} the different data points of Kendall values with respect to the cost ratio for our methods.
+The Kendall value is measured on the full dataset, that is, with all LLMs.
 Here, the cost ratio is the ratio of tests kept in the minimized benchmark.

 Interestingly, for the cutoff date in 2024, we observe a very low cost ratio, indicating that most LLMs before this date can be easily ranked.
-The Kendall, however, is quite low, indicating that the behavior of the more recent LLMs cannot be correctly captured by the present minimized test set.
-For the cutoff date in 2025, we observe that the Kendall jumps significantly, translating the fact there has been a lot of progress of LLMs on the task with for example Claude Sonnet 3.5 which is still one of the best performing models tested with a 33\% relative increase in performance from the previous best, and that they behave more consistently with more recent LLMs.
+The Kendall value, however, is quite low, indicating that the behavior of the more recent LLMs cannot be correctly captured by the present minimized test set.

+For the cutoff date in 2025, we observe that the Kendall value jumps significantly, translating the fact there has been a lot of progress of LLMs on the task.